scrabbletank/farhome-rules/rulesdoc.md

 #### Attuned Spirit
 You resonate particularly well with magic items.
 You may attune to 4 items at one time, instead of 3.
 If an item your attuned to grants you a bonus to your attributes, you gain an equal bonus to that attributes saving throw.

+#### Dual-Wield Expert
+You have no penalties from dual wielding, and you count as holding a shield when taking the Defend action.

 ___
 ### Journeyman